 In order to demonstrate the above, a full viability appraisal must be submitted with a planning application which is based upon, and refers to, the Mid Sussex District Council Local Plan Viability Study.
 Such an appraisal should include evidence of what has changed since the adoption of the Plan which has impacted on viability and should reflect the government's recommended approach to defining key inputs as set out in NPPG.
-The District Council is however aware that in some exceptional circumstances, a proposal may generate insufficient value to support the full range of developer contributions.
-In instances where, in the opinion of the applicant, a scheme cannot viably meet policy requirements, applicants will be required to robustly demonstrate that the site is clearly unviable by submitting for assessment a Viability Appraisal.

 Viability Appraisal - Information requirements

 Policy DPI8 identifies the criteria for considering development proposals where a non-policy compliant scheme is put forward.
-Table 1 of Appendix 63 contains the minimum information that should be contained within a Viability Appraisal.
 All assumptions applied to the Viability Appraisal model should be accessible and capable of variation to observe the impact of each on the model's outturn.